richprince23/huge_icons_flutter/README.md

 ![huge_icons_flutter](https://github.com/richprince23/huge_icons_flutter/blob/master/scrrenshot.png?raw=true)</br>

-28+ Pixel-perfect svg HugeIcons for your next flutter project ispired by [HugeIcons](https://hugeicons.com/)
+28+ Pixel-perfect svg HugeIcons for your next Flutter project inspired by [HugeIcons](https://hugeicons.com/) Stroke Free Icons

 ## Note:

-Currently contains 28 icons from the *Add-Remove* section.
+Currently contains 28+ icons from the *Add-Remove* section.
 Still a work in progress.
 More icons will be added each week.

 ## Installation